-While highlighting research on voter turnout, the presentation also offers valuable insights that can help salespeople overcome one of the biggest challenges that comes with sealing a deal — no decision.
-What do you do when buyers fail to move forward, despite their stated intentions?
+While highlighting research on voter turnout, the presentation also offers valuable insights that can help salespeople overcome one of the biggest challenges that comes with sealing a deal — no-decision.
+What do you do when buyers fail to move forward in the sales process, despite their stated intentions?

 In his talk, Todd reveals three messaging tactics that were used to bridge the divide between intention and action, effectively bringing more voters to the polls on election day.
 Drawing from this narrative, let’s look at how salespeople can use the same psychological triggers to influence buyer behavior and inspire action.

 First lesson learned: Simply calling to remind people to vote had no effect on turnout.
 But when the scripts were changed to ask people what time they intend to vote and how they planned to get to the polls, it doubled the impact of the previous script.
-Translated into a business context, this technique can be used to improve the time-to-close for sales.
+Translated into a business context, this technique can be used to improve the time-to-close in your sales cycle.

-For example, many sales will conclude with your contact saying something like “sounds good, let me circulate this internally and get back to you.”
+For example, many sales convos will conclude with your prospect saying something like “sounds good, let me circulate this internally and get back to you.”
 Rather than ending the call with this open-ended comment, aim to work out a plan together.
-Without being pushy, these are the types of prompt-for-a-plan questions you can ask:
+Without being pushy, these are the types of prompt-for-a-plan questions sales reps can ask:

 - Who within your organization will you be reviewing this with?

-- Is there a regular meeting or other process by which you’ll let them know about the information I’ve shared with you?
+- Is there a regular meeting or other processes by which you’ll let them know about the information I’ve shared with you?

 - When is the next time this group will be together?

-- What date and time works best for a follow-up call?
+- What date and time work best for a follow-up call?
 (And then send a calendar invite to firm it up before you hang up the phone.)